 How to Get the Pattern

-Please note that all my free patterns are licensed for personal use only (no selling items made from this unless you purchase it) and by downloading you are agreeing to this license.
+Please note that all my free sewing patterns are licensed for personal use only (no selling items made from this unless you purchase it) and by downloading you are agreeing to this license.

 Stitch on the fold line of the bias tape that is closest to the edge of the fabric.
 Repeat this on the other leg.

 Now place bias tape on the side seam of the front side of the shorts over the bias tape on the side seam of the back side of the shorts with right side out.
-Pin in place to where the side seams start to curve away from each other.
-Stitch down the unstitched edge of the bias tape on the front piece to secure the side seam in place.
-Repeat with the other shorts leg.
+Pin in place to the beginning of the curve at the hem edge.
+Stitch down the unstitched edge of the bias tape on the front piece to secure the side leg seam in place. Â Repeat with the other shorts leg.
 Be careful not to sew through the other side of the leg as you sew the bias tape edges on top of each other.

 Place one shorts leg wrong side out, with the curved raw edge side facing right.